allwefantasy/auto-coder/src/autocoder/plugins/README.md

 The configuration for each plugin is stored separately in the project's `.auto-coder/plugins/{plugin_id}/config.json` directory.
 The plugin manager takes care of loading and saving these configurations.

+Global plugin directories are stored in `~/.auto-coder/plugins/global_plugin_dirs` and are automatically loaded for all projects.

 ## Built-in Plugins

 The following plugins are included with Chat Auto Coder: